sangjk/NotificationWebhookApp/README.md

 2. **Select Apps**:
    - In the main screen, you will see a list of installed apps.
-   - Toggle the switch next to each app you want to monitor for notifications.
+   - Check the box next to each app you want to monitor for notifications.

+3. **Save App List**:
+   - Tap the Save Apps button to save the app list.

 ### Enabling Notification Forwarding